Respiratory symptoms got you breathless? Try our canine respiratory PCR panel -- we test for 6 canine respiratory pathogens from 1 nasal swab.

 Test code:

-S0093 - Qualitative detection of feline panleukopenia virus by polymerase chain reaction
+S0093 - Ultrasensitive qualitative detection of feline panleukopenia virus by real time polymerase chain reaction

 Feline panleukopenia virus (FPV) is a small, single-stranded DNA virus that is morphologically and antigenically very similar to canine parvovirus (CPV) type 2, mink enteric virus, and raccoon parvovirus.
 It has been suggested that FPV is the ancestor virus for CPV because current strains of CPV can infect cats as well as dogs.
 FPV is shed in secretions from infected animals for weeks to months following infection.
 It is very stable in organic debris in the environment and may remain viable at room temperature for over one year.